 Error bars in the GPR data (± 0.05 m average in Figure 9a) were calculated from the difference in peat thickness between GPR using this average velocity and that measured from the coring.
 Error bars in the ERI data (Figure 9b) were computed as the maximum misfit at each horizontal location between (1) the interpolated interface depth taken from coring and (2) the ERI estimated interface depth using the mean resistivity value ± 2 standard deviations.
 Assuming that lateral variability in peat thickness between cores is non-existent when the same thickness is estimated for contiguous cores (i.e. perfectly horizontal interface), and that thickness increases gradually with distance (i.e. constant gradient) as shown in the shaded areas in Figure 9a, the overall peat surface area for the profile is estimated to be 324 m2.
 Thickness estimated from individual GPR traces (every 0.2 m), produces an overall peat surface area of 331 m2, an increase of 2.1 %.
 The difference in surface area represents a total increase of 1,171 kg of C along the two dimensional profile if we assume a C content of 1,673.1 Mg C ha-1 as averaged for the peat column in Core TG2.1-TG2.3 (Table 2).
 Due to the limitations in terms of a) vertical resolution, and b) lateral extent of the profile (i.e. low inversion results on the edges of the profiles) a similar approach using ERI peat thickness estimates is more uncertain and therefore is not included here.
 Variability in peat thickness was only 2.9-3.4 m (estimated from GPR traces) or 0.4-0.5 m over the 100 m TG2 transect.
 Although the 7 m2 difference in surface area between GPR and coring measurements represents only 0.07 m in average peat thickness, when scaled volumetrically the difference between GPR and coring estimates is 37 MgC/ha, which illustrates how relatively small differences in depth estimates can impact overall C storage calculations.
 Since most peat formations in Indonesia occur at much larger spatial scales (i.e. tens of kilometers or more), GPR surveys over broader areas are shown here to be capable of largely reducing uncertainties regarding peat thickness and C storage.
 Moreover, as peat C density in tropical peat soils becomes better constrained (Rodríguez et al. 2013), local to regional estimates of peat C storage could be improved through the use of GPR methods to accurately determine peat thickness.
-Considering peat thickness can also change more dramatically over short distances depending on geomorphic setting (e.g.. about 1.5 m difference in peat thickness within only 4 m along the Site TG-2 profile in Figure 4), measuring peat thickness at finer spatial resolution would thus significantly improve current C stock estimates.
-For example other authors have also estimated uncertainties in C storage between 13-25 % due to unconformities of the underlying mineral soil in several peat domes in Central Kalimantan (Jaenicke et al. 2008).
-More accurate estimates of peat thickness are clearly required to properly define C stocks in Indonesia and likely other tropical peatlands.
+Considering peat thickness can also change dramatically over short distances depending on geomorphic setting (e.g.. about 1.5 m difference in peat thickness within only 4 m along the Site TG-2 profile in Figure 4), measuring peat thickness at finer spatial resolution would thus significantly improve current C stock estimates.